SamSlutz/Card-Game-Contributions/hearthstone/README.md

   (the standard site for tracking play rates and win rates), the specific list has roughly 150 logged games on the deck-tracker website since it was posted

-## Mill Rogue

-Built and piloted a Mill rogue deck to Top legend (top 300), refining the old archetype by incorporating multiple new cards into old strategies.
-At the time of release, my build has proven to be the most optimal out of the known experimental mill lists.

 ## Combo-line guides

 Alongside ladder results, I've written detailed combo guides for other Rogue archetypes.
-Documents that work through every viable line in decks complex enough that the "correct" sequencing isn't obvious even to experienced players.
+Documents that work through every viable line in complex decks.
 These were shared directly with the Rogue community discord

 See [`alex-otk-guides/`](./alex-otk-guides) for the guides themselves, along with notes on which lines I found versus compiled from others.